Burbano-Lab/wheat-clonal-linage/02_Population_Structure.md

 print(lower, upper)
 ```

-Finally, we filtered accordingly using *GATK VariantFiltration* and created a new VCF keeping non-missing positions using *bcftools*
+Finally, using the above-mentioned scheme, we filtered SNPs using *GATK VariantFiltration* and created a new VCF file, keeping non-missing positions, using *bcftools*.
 ```bash
 gatk VariantFiltration --filter-name "QD" \
 --filter-expression "QD <= $lower || QD >= $upper" \